keithbuhler/keithbuhler.github.io/_posts/2017-08-25-mayweather-mcgregor-what-will-happen.md

 Conor is all those things.

-McGregor is entertaining, cocky, and a good promoter outside the ring (or octogan).
+McGregor is entertaining, cocky, and a good promoter outside the ring (or octagon).
 Inside, he's a very good fighter.
 Also, although he has lost fights, he hasn't lost in awhile.

 Mayweather knows that Conor's cockiness will make good entertainment, build hype for the fight, and make it seem that he (Conor) has a chance.
 That will mean big money, huge money, 100 million dollars worth of money.